Vanderbilt’s Most Instagrammable Spots on Campus as Chosen by You

 2.)
 Kirkland Hall

-Kirkland Hall is an iconic campus symbol at Vanderbilt.
+Vanderbilt’s Kirkland Hall is an iconic campus symbol.
 At its dedication in October 1875, the building housed all the university’s classrooms and laboratories as well as a library, museum and chapel.
 Architect William Crawford Smith, who later designed Nashville’s Parthenon, was responsible for its double-towered, Victorian Gothic design.
 It was one of only 10 buildings in the original construction plan for campus.
-After a devastating fire broke out in 1905, it was reconstructed.
+After a devastating fire in 1905, it was reconstructed.
 The building was known by many names—Main Building, Old Main, University Hall and College Hall—before it was renamed Kirkland Hall in 1937 in honor of Vanderbilt’s second and longest-serving chancellor, James Hampton Kirkland, and his wife, Mary Henderson Kirkland.

 Read more about Kirkland Hall.

-Nicolas S. Zeppos College opened in August 2020 as one of Vanderbilt’s residential colleges, which encourages living and learning outside of the classroom.
+Nicolas S. Zeppos College opened in August 2020 as one of Vanderbilt’s residential colleges, encouraging living and learning as a community, outside of the classroom.
 The college’s gothic-style architecture houses 335 upper-division students and includes a state-of-the-art dining hall, great room, study lounges and other event spaces.
+The adjoining 20-story West End Tower has become a campus landmark, visible from miles away.
+It houses students, visiting faculty and university guests, and the top floors are used for conferences.

 Read more about Nicolas S. Zeppos College.